mathren/top_down_compact_obj_mass/README.md

 ### Caveat

-Recently [Mehta et al. 2021](http://arxiv.org/abs/2105.06366) have produced more simulations showing the nuclear data in [Farmer et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...887...53F/abstract) might be under-resolved and that can impact the BH masses predicted.
-This introduces an uncertainty in the maximum black hole mass below the pair-instability gap of ~20%, comparable to the accuracy of our fit.
+Recently [Mehta et al. 2021](http://arxiv.org/abs/2105.06366) have produced more simulations showing the default nuclear data tables adopted in [Farmer et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...887...53F/abstract) might be under-resolved.
+They showed that this can impact the BH masses predicted.
+This introduces an uncertainty in the maximum black hole mass below the pair-instability gap of ~20%, which is overall comparable to the accuracy of our fit.